BenMcLean/Voxel2Pixel/BenVoxel/README.md

    - Binary: Direct octree bytes.
    - JSON: DEFLATE (RFC 1951) compressed, Z85-encoded octree bytes.
 ### Implementation Requirements
-   - Missing optional fields should be omitted rather than included as `null`.
    - Empty string keys must retain their special meaning.
    - Size constraints are mandatory for compatibility.
    - Out-of-bounds voxels are invalid and may be discarded without warning during reading as an implementation detail.